UIUC-iSchool-DataViz/is445_oauoag_fall2022/week02/lecture02.md

 ## COVID-19 Policies

-Please see the statement about policies related to COVID-19 at the [top of the Syllabus](https://uiuc-ischool-dataviz.github.io/is445_spring2022/syllabus.html).
+Please see the statement about policies related to COVID-19 at the [top of the Syllabus](https://uiuc-ischool-dataviz.github.io/is445_oauoag_fall2022/syllabus.html).

-### Masks in class (and buildings) are required

-### Building status checked at beginning of class (please be on time!)

-### Other ways to access course materials (Zoom recordings posted after class)

-### If you feel unwell, stay home!
+### If *I* get sick, we have a plan: classes online/recordings

 notes:
 couple of reminders -- especially about masks (if its too hard, see Zoom resources!)